BENcao318/chachachat/README.md

 ## Technical requirements
 The app was created for Shopify's Front End Developer Intern Challenge (Fall 2022).
-- Results should come from OpenAI’s completions API.
+✅ - Results should come from OpenAI’s completions API.
-- Each result should include at least the original prompt you entered and the response from the API.
+✅ - Each result should include at least the original prompt you entered and the response from the API.
-- Responses should be stored in order of newest to oldest.
+✅ - Responses should be stored in order of newest to oldest.
-- The HTML that ends up being served client-side should be accessible and semantic
+✅ - The HTML that ends up being served client-side should be accessible and semantic

 ## Extras
-- Save responses if the user leaves or reloads the page
+✅ - Save responses if the user leaves or reloads the page.
+Conversation histories are saved in localstorage.
-- Let the user choose the AI engine from a select box
-- Add some presets for the user to quickly send a good prompt
-- Make the app more specific to a single purpose.
+✅ - Let the user choose the AI engine from a select box ✅ - Add some presets for the user to quickly send a good prompt ✅ - Make the app more specific to a single purpose.
 See the OpenAI Examples and prompt design docs for inspiration.

 ## Tech Stack
 - React